rpuntaie/rollarch/README.rst

-Installing Arch Linux is not hard, but if you want the same packages over and over again, it is a candidate for automation.

-The Arch installation can easily be automated, because it uses the command line and not a GUI.
+Automates Arch Linux installation to

+- not repeat the steps manually to often xor
+- remember the steps

 All parameters are provided at call time, as an automation should not bombard you with questions.

 Required::

   DISK [e.g. dev/sdX]
-  USER [not "root"]
+  USR [not "root"]
-  PASSWORD [e.g. 's$92 37d sdxG?']
+  PW [e.g. 's$92 37d sdxG?']
-  PCNAME network name of PC
+  PC network name
   ZONE [e.g. Vienna]
-  IP2 [e.g. 1.106] for 192.168.1.106

 Optional::

-  VERBOSE [on|off] (off)
+  IP2 [e.g. 1.106] for 192.168.1.106, else "dhcp"
   LA_NG in addition to en_US [e.g. de_DE] (none)
-  SWAP [on|off] (off) set to *on* for non-SSD
+  SWAP [on|off] (off) set to on for non-SSD

 Example: